ZEZE1020/hecto/readme.md

 ## **License**

-Hecto is licensed under the MIT License.
+Hecto is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.

 ## **Acknowledgments**